Australia's bushfire toll mounts as social media hoaxes proliferate | DW | 07.01.2020

 Australian insurers put their four-month bill for bushfire losses logged so far at around 700 million Australian dollars (roughly $480 million or €430 million) on Tuesday, with at least 1,588 homes destroyed, 25 people killed, and likely likely livestock losses, sheep in large part, of around 100,000.

 Ecologists also feared that at least half-a-billion mammals, birds and reptiles had perished merely in New South Wales (NSW), the eastern state with Sydney as its capital.
-The Australia Bureau of Meteorology also played down hopes of potential relief from monsoon rains still well distant of Australia.
+The Australia Bureau of Meteorology also played down hopes of potential relief from monsoon rains still well distant from worst-affected southeastern Australia.

 On social media channels, climate deniers were challenged by the New York-based media outlet Buzzfeed, which identified and then debunked a series of inaccurate claims, dubbing them "bull****."